-Unlike other vaccines that must be kept refrigerated or even deep-frozen for transport and storage, AKS-452 has been shown to be shelf-stable for at least six months at 25° Celsius (77° Fahrenheit) and maintains its potency for one month at 37° Celsius (99° Fahrenheit).
-This can greatly simplify distribution and is critically important for vaccinating the billions of people not served by sophisticated and costly cold-chain transportation.
+The vaccine is designed to meet the specific needs of developing countries — low-cost production and little or no refrigeration needed for transport and use.
+AKS-452 has been shown to be shelf-stable for at least six months at 25° Celsius (77° Fahrenheit) and maintains its potency for one month at 37° Celsius (99° Fahrenheit).
+This can greatly simplify distribution and is critically important for vaccinating the billions of people not served by current vaccines needing costly cold-chain transportation.

 A Phase II study showed a robust overall 98% seroconversion response after either two 45 μg doses (100%), or a single 90 μg dose (96%) in healthy adults at 56 days.
 These also resulted in robust antibody neutralization of variants, including Delta and Omicron.

 A Phase II/III clinical study in India included 1,600 healthy volunteers – 100 in an open-label bridging study and 1,500 in a double-blind, placebo-controlled trial.
 The results showed no significant safety issues and a 91% seroconversion rate at Day 56.
-Volunteers in the bridging study had antibody titers that persisted at statistically-significant high levels through six months, with serum taken from them showing protection against variants of concern.
+Volunteers in the bridging study had antibody titers that persisted at statistically significant high levels through six months, with serum taken from them showing protection against variants of concern.